gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 Let's look at ["tests/gem5/m5_util"](https://github.com/gem5/gem5/blob/v24.0/tests/gem5/m5_util) to see how a test is declared.

 In this directory there is "test_exit.py".
-Any file with the prefix "test_" is considered a test by the testlib framework and will be run when the tests are executed.
+Any file with the prefix "test_" is considered a test by the testlib framework and will be automatically run when the tests are executed.

 "configs" is a directory of configuration scripts that are used to run the tests defined in "test_exit.py".